what do you mean by “consciousness”? (part 1)

 The word “ghost” comes from “Ghost in the Machine”, a phrase coined by Gilbert Ryle to ridicule the idea that:

 - The Ghost: There is a thing that exists somewhere in our bodies that gives rise to all the other important aspects of a human being.
-It exists and acts just like any other physical thing, except that it is invisible.

-For example, science fiction sometimes talks about “transferring consciousness” from one body to another or from a body to a machine.
-They talk about consciousness as if it was a thing at a place and then it gets moved over to a new place.
+The assumption is especially noticeable when someone talks about transferring consciousness from one body to another or from a body to a machine (called “mind uploading“).
+Here, “consciousness” is a thing at a place and then it gets moved over to a new place.
 In other words, it works exactly the same way ordinary “things” work.

 Other people talk about “consciousness” as if it was kind of invisible stuff — an invisible energetic fluid.
 They might think of the self as being made of “consciousness”.
 (This reminds me of Bergson’s elan vital or life force”.)
 They talk about the “amount” of “consciousness” in various things or in the fabric of the universe.
+And there are other kinds of invisible physical stuff, like “vibrations” or “energy” or “force”.
+These are little less concrete, but they are still aspects of the physical world.
+In order to have a vibration, there has to be something vibrating — whatever that thing is, it’s invisible.
+Finally, there are still other people who talk as if a person’s consciousness is a thing in a different space, a space with higher and lower levels or “planes”.
+A space that you can’t see — an invisible space.

 Why This Doesn’t Make Any Sense